jadecobra/python_tdd_exercises/source/functions/functions_3.rst

   green.
 Much better than what I had before, the test passes for any number I try, but :ref:`there has to be a better way that does not need all these lines of code<what is a for loop?>`

-:ref:`I can use a variable to remove duplication<what is a variable?>`
+:ref:`I can use a for loop to remove duplication<what is a for loop?>`

 ----